-Starting next year the Patient Protection and Affordable Care Act will require most Americans to have health insurance.
+The Patient Protection and Affordable Care Act will require most Americans to have health insurance.

-That means unless you qualify for an exemption under the law, you'll have to buy a health plan if you don’t already have one through work, a government program (such as Medicare or Medicaid) or an individual health plan.
+That means unless you qualify for an exemption under the law, you have to buy a health plan if you don’t already have one through work, a government program (such as Medicare or Medicaid) or an individual health plan.
 If you meet certain income requirements, you could get a tax credit to help you afford coverage.

 Reporting health insurance coverage

-• In 2016: $695 per person or $2,085 per family of three or more, or 2.5 percent of income, whichever is greater.
+The first year the law went into effect, the penalty was relatively small, but it will grow each year according to cost-of-living adjustment.
+In 2016, the penalty is $695 per person or $2,085 per family of three or more, or 2.5 percent of income, whichever was greater.

 Sutton says the penalty will be subtracted from your income tax refund.
 If you do not get a refund, the penalty likely will be subtracted from any future refund the government owes you.